.comment-link {margin-left:.6em;}

 It would not even be unusual if by that time she already had been bandied about several times between multiple owners and, possibly, even shelters.
 It likewise is not even known who it was that first dubbed her Stardust.

-Her deliverance and new lease on life came when Glenn Stupar of Spruce Grove, a town of around forty-thousand souls eleven kilometers west of Edmonton, visited the shelter and adopted her as a Christmas present for his then fourteen-year-old daughter, Keisha.
+Her deliverance and new lease on life came when Glenn Stupar of Spruce Grove, a town of around forty-thousand souls and located eleven kilometers west of Edmonton, visited the shelter and adopted her as a Christmas present for his then fourteen-year-old daughter, Keisha.
 Immediately thereafter either he or she renamed her Sophie and she took up residence with them in their seventh-floor apartment.

 That act of compassion on Stupar's part in all likelihood saved Sophie's life in that the EHS was at that time a notorious feline killing factory.
 Although in recent years it allegedly has greatly reduced the number of cats that it slaughters, as far back as November of 2015 it was still whacking them at the rate of sixty-eight a month.
 (See the Edmonton Journal, July 29, 2018, "Edmonton Humane Society Cuts Euthanasia Rate by Half Since 2016.")